cannor147/geomapper/README.md

 For the same result use this command:
 `
-scale russia
+russia
--import "src/main/resources/example/rus-population.csv" 2 6
--color lime
+-use scale -color lime -logarithmization 2
--logarithmization 2
+-fromValues "src/main/resources/example/rus-population.csv" 2 6
 `

 And here is one more example of USA states ranked by proportion of African American population